 Rarely has a fly fishing pattern sparked so much controversy as the San Juan worm.
 This unassuming little fly has caused many debates among fly fishers as to whether fishing with this worm pattern is true fly fishing or not.
+Almost as many problems as the great catch and release debates!

 Taking a step away from the debate, the basic fact is that this San Juan worm fly will catch you fish – lots of them!
 It’s also one of the first patterns that beginners learn to tie by themselves.